Cold Storage Warehouse: Complete Guide to Refrigerated & Frozen Storage

 The Growth and Importance of the Cold Storage Industry

 The cold storage sector is no longer just a niche corner of warehousing—it’s now a major force in industrial logistics and real estate.
-In the U.S. alone, cold storage space covered over 3.6 billion cubic feet in 2017, and the U.S. cold storage market size was valued at USD 36.91 billion in 2023.
+In the U.S. alone, cold storage space covered over 3.6 billion cubic feet in 2017, and the U.S. cold storage market size was valued at USD 135.83 billion by 2033, growing at a CAGR of 13.8% from 2025 to 2033.
 Key states like California, Washington, and Florida lead in cold storage capacity due to their agricultural and distribution hubs.

 Trends Driving Cold Storage Growth